 Not all organizations have the same approach to their cybersecurity.
 This can be due to resources, education and awareness, and the lack of integration between cybersecurity risk management and operational risk management.
 Having a standardized approach to cybersecurity for organizations in different stages can help you determine which one you should implement.

-The tiers of the NIST CF function as benchmarks to demonstrate how well organizations are following the framework in order from lowest to highest (1 being the lowest and 4 being the highest).
+The tiers of the NIST CSF function as benchmarks to demonstrate how well organizations are following the framework, in order from lowest to highest (1 being the lowest and 4 being the highest).

 Tier 1: Partial